SYSPROG-JLS/S370BALAsm/README.txt

 # Syntax and Usage Notes:
 #
 # The source code input file MUST be a plain
 # ASCII text file.
+IMPORTANT NOTE: TAB
+# characters are NOT supported and MUST NOT
+# appear in your text file.
+Insure that your
+# editor replaces the tab character with the
+# appropriate number of spaces or do not
+# use the TAB key.
+#
-It MUST exist in your current
+# The source code input file MUST exist in your current
 # working directory and have the file type of
 # s370 (for example: test.s370)
 #